 Bunk Art is a hidden gem, because it really takes you into a bunker, you feel the history around you.
 It does not only explain you the history, it takes you inside the history of Albania.
 It is a little creepy, but that is part of what makes it so impressive.
 Are you ready to enter this creepy bunker museum, then check out my full guide here!

 How to get to the Bunk Art 1 Museum?

 The Bunk Art 1 Museum is in Tirana.
-The museum is about 20 minutes from the city centre.
-You can take a bus from Skanderbeg Square in the centre of Tirana.
+The museum is about 20 minutes from the city center.
+You can take a bus from Skanderbeg Square in the center of Tirana.
 The bus leaves from outside the Palace of Culture on Skanderbeg Square.
 Take the bus in the direction of Lezha and ask the drive to let you out at Bunk Art.

 The Bunk Art Museum is very close to the Dajti Cable Car, so you can combine the two attractions in a day.
 Spend the morning at the bunker museum and in the afternoon take the cable car up the mountain to enjoy the amazing view over Tirana.

 Dajti Ekspres Cable Car

 One of the best things to do in Tirana is to take the Dajti Ekspres Cable Car.
 From the center of Tirana, you must travel to the foot of the Dajti mountain.
 Buy a ticket at the lower station, and get on the cable car.
 It costs 800 lek (6.50 euro) for a return ticket.